kyma-project/serverless/README.md

     make deploy
     ```

-### Test integration with Lifecycle Manager on the k3d cluster
+### Test Integration With Lifecycle Manager on the k3d Cluster

 1. Clone the project.